 \section{Einstein locally conformal calibrated $G_2$-structures on compact manifolds}

-We will show now that a 7-dimensional, compact, smooth manifold $M$ endowed with an Einstein locally conformal calibrated $G_2$-structure $\varphi$ has ${\rm Scal} (g_{\varphi}) \leq 0$.
-It is worth observing here that, until now, there are no known examples of smooth manifolds endowed with a locally conformal calibrated $G_2$-structure whose associated metric is Ricci-flat (and then has zero scalar curvature).
+We will show now that a seven-dimensional, compact, smooth manifold $M$ endowed with an Einstein locally conformal calibrated $G_2$-structure $\varphi$ has ${\rm Scal} (g_{\varphi}) \leq 0$.
+It is worth observing here that, up to now, there are no known examples of smooth manifolds endowed with a locally conformal calibrated $G_2$-structure whose associated metric is Ricci-flat (and then has zero scalar curvature).

-First of all recall that given a Riemannian manifold $(M,g)$ of dimension $n \geq 3$ it is possible to define the so called {\it conformal Yamabe constant} $Q(M,g)$ in the following way: set $a_n := \frac{4(n-1)}{n-2}, p_n := \frac{2n}{n-2}$ and let $C^\infty_c(M)$ denote the set of compactly supported smooth real valued functions on $M$, then
+First of all recall that given a Riemannian manifold $(M,g)$ of dimension $n \geq 3$ it is possible to define the so called {\it conformal Yamabe constant} $Q(M,g)$ in the following way: set $a_n := \frac{4(n-1)}{n-2}, p_n := \frac{2n}{n-2}$ and let $C^\infty_c(M)$ denote the set of compactly supported smooth real valued functions on $M$.
+Then

-The sign of $Q(M,g)$ is a conformal invariant, in particular we have the following characterization: \begin{prop} If $(M,g)$ is a compact Riemannian manifold of dimension $n \geq 3$, then $Q(M,g)$ is negative/zero/positive if and only if $g$ is conformal to a Riemannian metric of negative/zero/positive scalar curvature. \end{prop}
+The sign of $Q(M,g)$ is a conformal invariant, in particular the following characterization holds: \begin{prop} If $(M,g)$ is a compact Riemannian manifold of dimension $n \geq 3$, then $Q(M,g)$ is negative/zero/positive if and only if $g$ is conformal to a Riemannian metric of negative/zero/positive scalar curvature. \end{prop}

 Using the conformal Yamabe constant it is possible to prove the following